How Does Mediation Work?

 About the Author

-Bradley Anderton is a personal injury attorney at the Law Offices of James Scott Farrin.
+Bradley Anderton is a personal injury attorney in North Carolina at the Law Offices of James Scott Farrin.
 Prior to joining the firm, he served as an Assistant District Attorney for the 15th Prosecutorial District of North Carolina, which includes Brunswick, Bladen, and Columbus counties.
 Bradley managed the criminal district court caseload in Columbus County and took pride in coordinating with law enforcement and the community to seek justice in each case.
 His litigation experience includes arguing cases at trial and negotiating plea arrangements with defense counsel in both district and superior courts.1

 ×